orelyx/NY-industry-agriculture/README.md

 economic development regions.
 To do this, open the file `Generic-report-industry-and-agriculture.Rmd` in Rstudio and select "Knit with parameters" from the "knit" pull-down menu.
 In the window that opens, select either "New York State" for a report of the entire state's industrial and agricultural energy use and emissions, or the name of an economic development region (such as "Long Island" or "North Country") for a report of its energy use and emissions.
+To add or modify the text of the report for greater relevance to a specific region, just rename the `.Rmd` file and modify the text as desired.

 2. Generate dataset files facilitating further analysis.
 The code that knits the report (in #1) at the same time generates a collection of dataset files containing the energy use and emissions data, in RDS and csv formats (sometimes compressed).